Holding a Resilience screening in a building

 Anyone working with families

 The event takes 2-3 hours at a time convenient to the above groups.
-A Facilitator's Guide will be available.
+A Facilitator's Guide is available.

 If you are granted a free screening (see Challenge requirements